Plank Your Way to a Great Core

 They are the same in that you are switching between lifting one leg off the ground at a time and holding that contraction for a minute before returning to the starting position.
 A crazy plank (oh yeah, I definitely made that name up for it) is the same except that as you are raising one leg off the ground you are simultaneously raising the opposite arm off the ground as well!

 Never planked before?
-Start off by trying modified planks (knees on ground) and work your way up from there until you can start doing all different kinds of crazy planks!
+Start off by trying modified planks (knees on the ground) and work your way up from there until you can start doing all different kinds of crazy planks!

 By building your core up through the plank you are increasing the internal foundation for everything else you do!

-When we have a body region called the “core” you know it has to be important considering the definition of core is: “the most important or most basic part of something.”
+When we have a body region called the “core” you know it has to be important considering the definition of the core is: “the most important or most basic part of something.”

-Strengthen this most important part of your body and you will have better posture, less back pain, and just an improved overall quality of life!
+Strengthen this most important part of your body and you will have better posture, less back pain, and just improved overall quality of life!
 Want these things?
 Then go plank yourself!